 A nine-month leadership cohort for senior public-sector leaders.

 Real development.
 A peer group of eight to twelve.
-The leadership work your senior people should have had ten years ago.
+The leadership work senior leaders deserve at the level their role demands.

 What a BlueChip Leadership Academy looks like.